ErykKnesz/family_expenses/README.md

 Data stored in the json file (expenses.json) can be altered by clicking on the date - each date contains a hyperlink to view with modification options to update any table row, if necessary.

-Please note that the folder "family_expenses_API" contains ALTERNATIVE version of this application, i.e. is meant to be used instead of the previously described one, rather than complement it.
+Please note that the folder "family_expenses_API" contains alternative version of this application.
 It contains the same features and requires the same dependencies (see paragraph 1).
 However, there is no forms, the app in this version acts solely as API between client and server data, i.e. each feature can be accessed via HTTP methods (GET, POST, PUT, DELETE) only.
-To use this version, you will need to replace app.py and models.py with the equivalent files from this folder, forms.py and html templates being redundant, in this case.
-Also, it would make sense to use Postman or any such program that allows for sending API requests.
+To use this version, run the "run.sh" file in the folder "family_expenses_API" (make sure only one FLASK session is running, so you might need to close the session opened in folder ""family_expenses", if you have run it before).
+You will need to communicate with the server by HTTP requests, so it makes sense to use Postman or any such program that allows for sending API requests.

 For the time being, the app lacks the feature of summing up of the expenses, this, however, is planned to change so the user will not have to do that on their own in the future, as this is obviously the point of it all.